The most common natural disasters in Ohio

 HO-1: The least extensive coverage.
 It provides dwelling coverage for your house only (no secondary structures) and does not include personal property, loss of use, or liability coverage.
 HO-1 also only covers damages from a limited list of named perils.

 HO-2: An HO-2 policy includes dwelling coverage for your primary structure and personal property coverage.
-Like HO-1, HO-2 only covers damages if they result from named perils
+Like HO-1, HO-2 only covers damages if they result from named perils.

-is the most common type of homeowners insurance.
+HO-3: An HO-3 policy is the most common type of homeowners insurance.
 It includes dwelling coverage, other structures coverage, personal property coverage, loss of use coverage, liability coverage, and medical payments coverage.

 An HO-3 policy is sometimes called all-risk coverage because it is an open perils policy.
 It covers damages to your home from any peril, not just named ones.
 Don’t get too excited, though; most HO-3 policies include exclusions for perils that they specifically do not cover.